wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 Creating a metadata column
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The same rules and methods apply for metadata columns as creating index above.
+The same rules and methods apply for metadata columns as for creating indexes above.
 The difference with metadata is that

 * It is not used for searching, only displaying the search result

-* You store always a value copy as is
+* You always store a value copy as is

 To create metadata colums in your ``catalog.xml`` add::